codeDEVRAJ/codeDEVRAJ/README.md

 </p>

 > Time is passing.
 > You are still scrolling.
+> Productivity is not.

 ---

 ## 🤡 WHO EVEN AM I?

 - Human ❓
 - Developer ❓
 - Professional button clicker ✅
 - Debugger by luck ✅

 I once fixed a bug by:
 > closing the laptop and reopening it